Blog · Analysis · Last reviewed June 16, 2026

 From Everalbum to Rite Aid

-Everalbum is the canonical starting point.
+Everalbum is the canonical starting point for the modern template.
 The FTC alleged that the photo-app company deceived consumers about facial recognition and retention practices.
-The final order required deletion of certain photos and videos and also reached models and algorithms developed from users' uploaded media.
-That move made a public point: if unlawful practice produced a trained system, the remedy can target the trained system, not only the input data.
+The 2021 order required deletion of certain photos and videos and also reached the models and algorithms developed from users' uploaded media, which it labeled "Affected Work Product," to be deleted or destroyed within ninety days.
+That move made a public point and gave it durable contractual language: if unlawful practice produced a trained system, the remedy can target the trained system, not only the input data.

 The WW International and Kurbo case extended the pattern into children's data.
 The FTC and Justice Department alleged COPPA violations involving a weight-management app marketed for children as young as eight.
 The settlement required deletion of personal information collected from children under 13 without proper parental consent, destruction of algorithms derived from that data, and a $1.5 million civil penalty.
 The key governance principle was not AI-specific hype.
 It was narrower and stronger: sensitive child data cannot be converted into durable work product after the consent failure is discovered.

 Rite Aid shows the remedy layer in a deployed surveillance setting.
 The FTC alleged that from 2012 to 2020 the retailer used AI-based facial recognition to identify people suspected of shoplifting or other problematic behavior, failed to take reasonable steps to prevent harm, and exposed customers to false-positive matches, harassment, searches, police encounters, and disproportionate impact in stores located in plurality-Black and Asian communities.
-The proposed order included a five-year ban on facial-recognition surveillance, risk-control duties for future biometric systems, consumer notice, complaint handling, data deletion, security obligations, independent assessments, and CEO certification.
+The FTC case page lists a March 2024 stipulated order and summarizes the remedy as a five-year prohibition on facial-recognition surveillance, risk-control duties for future biometric systems, consumer notice, complaint handling, data deletion, security obligations, independent assessments, and executive oversight.
 It also required deletion by Rite Aid and relevant third parties of images collected because of the facial-recognition system and algorithms or products developed from those images.

 These cases matter because they treat AI as an institutional artifact.
 The harm is not only that a model was inaccurate.
 The harm is that a company created a system of collection, retention, inference, vendor dependence, employee action, consumer exposure, and weak oversight.
 The remedy therefore cannot stop at saying "be more careful."
 It has to reach the operational stack.